FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 * Key insensitive, i.e. the query melody can be on a different key with source melody.
 Because wavelet transformed vectors only extract relative pitch information.

-* Pitch error tolerant.
-Euclidean distance magnitude of feature vectors reflect the similarity of melody fragments.
+* Pitch error tolerance.
+Euclidean distance magnitude of feature vectors reflects the similarity of melody fragments.
 If query melody has slight off-pitch from correct source melody, distance loss will keep tiny.

-However, for our particular purpose of piano playing, there are some issues in this scheme:
+However, for our particular purpose of MIDI retrieving for piano playing, there are some issues in this scheme:

 * Wavelet transform is performing on a single melody line, while a piano music opus usually has rich harmony texture, and splitting melody voice from the whole music texture is troublesome: